Resignation by the entire military hierarchy that left her literally defenseless precipitated the early collapse of the Arroyo presidency.

 Aquino then conveyed the matter to Manila Archbishop Gaudencio Cardinal Rosales, while Esperon also talked about his plan with Ramos.

-Avelino says vote on second envelope was last straw
+Avelino says a vote on the second envelope was the last straw

 "We have come to a very shameful end," said Cruz who became the first Cabinet Secretary to withdraw support from the President yesterday.